 Grunting noises and strained faces are common, but if your infant seems especially uneasy or if you see blood in his stool, call your pediatrician.
 Ask about special formulas designed to encourage comfortable stooling, like Enfamil® Reguline®.

 Could it be an allergy?

 Wondering if your baby has a cow's milk protein allergy?
-Visit our allergy center.
+Visit our Cow's Milk Allergy Center.